datacentricdesign/id5415/collections/_id5415/2-1-self-study.md

 So why do types matter if Python takes care of it?
 Depending on the type of information we deal with, we will not do the same thing.
 For instance, with `numerical` information we want to make mathematical operations.
 In contrast, with `textual` information we want to put them together to form sentences.

 Storing, comparing, showing on the screen, combining: these are all examples of information manipulation.
 In programming, we refer to `statement` for each line of code that manipulates information as it influences or relies on the state of a variable (i.e. stored information).
 Throughout the course, we will introduce statements with the Python syntax.
-You will recognise two types of statements.
+You will recognise two types of statements:

 - simple statement fitting on a single line.
 For example: `a = b + c`
 - compound statement spreading over several lines.
 For example: